 |Summary of Significant Accounting Policies||

 Note 2 – Summary of Significant Accounting Policies

 Basis of Presentation and Principles of Consolidation

 The accompanying consolidated financial statements include the accounts of the Company and have been prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”).
 All intercompany accounts and transactions have been eliminated in consolidation.
-The financial results of Kona Grill have been included in the Company’s consolidated financial statements from the date of acquisition on October 4, 2019.

 The Company consolidates entities in which it has a controlling financial interest, the usual condition of which is ownership of a majority voting interest.
 The Company also considers for consolidation an entity in which it has certain interests, where the controlling financial interest may be achieved through arrangements that do not involve voting interests.
 Such an entity, known as a variable interest entity (“VIE”), is required to be consolidated by its primary beneficiary.
 The primary beneficiary is the entity that possesses the power to direct the activities of the VIE that most significantly impact its economic performance and has the obligation to absorb losses or the right to receive benefits from the VIE that are significant to it.

 The Company evaluates its equity method investments for impairment whenever an event or change in circumstances occurs that may have a significant adverse impact on the fair value of the investment.
 If a loss in value has occurred and is deemed to be other than temporary, an impairment loss is recorded.
 Several factors are reviewed to determine whether a loss has occurred that is other than temporary, including the absence of an ability to recover the carrying amount of the investment, the length and extent of the fair value decline, and the financial condition and future prospects of the investee.